Equivalence and Conditional Independence in Atomic Sheaf Logic: Acknowledgements

 \section{Acknowledgements}

-I thank Angus Macintyre for drawing my attention to dependence logic, Andr\'e Joyal, Paul-Andr\'e Melli\`es, Dario Stein and the anonymous reviewers for helpful suggestions, and Terblanche Delport, Willem Fouch\'e and Paul and Petrus Potgieter for their hospitality in Pretoria in January 2023, where half this paper was written.
+I thank Angus Macintyre for drawing my attention to dependence logic, and Andr\'e Joyal, Paul-Andr\'e Melli\`es, Dario Stein and the anonymous reviewers of both conference and journal versions for helpful suggestions.
+I also thank Terblanche Delport, Willem Fouch\'e and Paul and Petrus Potgieter for their hospitality in Pretoria in January 2023, where half this paper was written.
 Paul Taylor's diagram macros were used.